- Class Notes

 - Reviewing past semesters’ tests and quizzes and solutions thereto.

-- Sending or showing code that you’ve written to someone, possibly a classmate, so that he or she might help you identify and fix a bug, provided you properly cite the help.
-If it is a classmate, make sure they cite giving the help as well.
+- Sending or showing code that you’ve written to someone, possibly a classmate, so that they might help you identify and fix a bug.

-- Turning to the course’s heads for help or receiving help from the course’s heads during the quiz.
+- Turning to the course’s heads for help or receiving help from the course’s heads during the quizzes or test.

-- Working with (and even paying) a tutor to help you with the course, provided the tutor does not do your work for you and you cite the pset help you receive.
+- Working with (and even paying) a tutor to help you with the course, provided the tutor does not do your work for you.

 - Accessing a solution to some problem prior to (re-)submitting your own.

-- Asking a classmate to see his or her solution to a problem set’s problem before (re-)submitting your own.
+- Asking a classmate to see their solution to a problem set’s problem before (re-)submitting your own.

 - Decompiling, deobfuscating, or disassembling the staff’s solutions to problem sets.